ShawntezT/project1/readme.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+This project is my portfolio project.
+The site that I used for inspiration is: https://pierre.io/.

 ## Google Sheet

 Include link to your google sheet here.
-Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/15PmioBi2dQEkewpqI7MDkDpvcVF0Trw8vmarAQbwoHk/edit#gid=0)
+Here is the sample [Joe had used in class]https://docs.google.com/spreadsheets/d/1Nwnf95jFIWGZCCkXJ8owORB7dtd6QCsk2xrBil3CTrA/edit?usp=drive_web&ouid=111826437357792993561

 ## Portfolio I want to Emulate